 Having won the battle of the underdogs earlier in the day, here is where DC’s run was supposed to end.
 Despite being knocked down to the lower bracket by EG the day before, EHOME were nonetheless still regarded one of the strongest teams in the entire event, group stage winners that had made the defending champions fight tooth and nail for every inch of ground they conceded.

-My notes for simply read ‘JIMMY NO’.
+My notes for this moment simply read ‘JIMMY NO’.
 Having routed TNC in the Roshan pit, their opponents DC move in to claim the Aegis for themselves.
 TNC captain Jimmy ‘Demon’ Ho smells a play to be made, however, and sets up on the cliffside to swap Moo out, kill Roshan himself, and steal the Aegis.
 It doesn’t work.
 Jimmy is slightly too late, misses his window, and dies in the attempt.
 This probably wasn’t the play to make, but when you’re facing elimination from the International—why not, eh?

 Which makes what happened next all the more shocking.
 Despite what seemed like an outdraft by EHOME—with iceiceice comfortable on Anti-Mage against Invoker and Timbersaw—DC established an early lead with style.
 Strong support rotations, with the help of w33’s Sun Strike, built a kill lead quickly.
 Yet they didn’t look to have the lategame: EHOME had Shadow Demon and Anti-Mage, after all, while DC had made the surprise decision to put Resolut1on on a core Vengeful Spirit.